Author of the Project

 Vladimir Afanasyev (Tejinder)

 Vladimir P. Afanasyev, Ph.D. in Psychology, Yoga and Oriental mystic traditions researcher, author, translator and musician.
-He has been investigating the spiritual culture of India and humanist values, in general, for over forty years.
+He has been investigating the spiritual culture of India and humanist values, in general, for over fifty years.
 At the age of thirteen he was initiated into Yoga by his father, Professor of English Philology, who studied yoga at the Bombay Yoga Institute in 1963.

 In 1971 Mr. Afanasyev moved to Krasnodar, Russia where he met an old Russian Theosophist, Arcady Ivanovich Malakhov (Korsunovsky), who was the owner of a large library of pre-revolutionary and emigrant (imported) editions of Theosophy, Occultism, Anthroposophy, Agni Yoga (Living Ethics), Yoga, works by Jiddu Krishnamurti, Swami Vivekananda, Swami Abhedananda, Sri Aurobindo and other thinkers and philosophers of the East and the West.
 Having gotten access to the library and archive he began an advanced study of this great source of esoteric knowledge.